-Connecting to the Network
+Connecting to a Network

-Connect your network cable to the embedded computer's Ethernet port.
-The other end of the cable should be connected to your Ethernet network.
+To connect the MC-1100 computer to a network, connect a network cable to the embedded computer's Ethernet port and connect the other end of the cable to your Ethernet network.
 When the cable is properly connected, the LEDs on the embedded computer's Ethernet port turns on to indicate a valid connection.

 Two 10/100/1000 Mbps Ethernet ports using RJ45 connectors are located on the front panel of the embedded computer.
-See the following figure for the location of the Ethernet ports and the pin assignments.
+Refer to the following figures for the location and pin assignments of the Ethernet ports.